Posts Tagged ‘free schools’

 SYMPOSIUM ON EDUCATION AND RUSKIN.

-I will be taking part in an education panel at a symposium put on by the Guild of St. George and The Ruskin Library and Research Centre (Lancaster University) entitled: Education for Education’s Sake?
+I will be taking part in a symposium put on by the Guild of St. George and The Ruskin Library and Research Centre (Lancaster University) entitled: Education for Education’s Sake?
 A Symposium on Ruskin and modern education at Toynbee Hall 28 Commercial St, London E1 6LS United Kingdom 10.00 a.m.
 4.30 p.m.
 Saturday, 11 October, 2014

 WOMEN’S THERAPY CENTRE: ANNUAL GENERAL MEETING

-I will be speaking about mothers and daughters, and my recent book at this event.
+The theme of this AGM will be mothers and daughters.
 Also speaking will be Dilek Gungor, senior psychotherapist, who will talk about a new WTC initiative for Mothers and Daughters.

 11 am – 1pm, Friday October 17th, 2014